rudejedi/docs-web/docs/my-website/create-build-deploy.md

 I deployed my website in _GitHub Pages_ using the following steps.

-First, I used the following settings in the docusaurus [config file](./../../docusaurus.config.js):
+First, I used the following settings in the docusaurus `docusaurus.config.js` file:

 ```json
   url: "https://<github-username>.github.io",